alopezna5/mASAPP_CI/.github/issue_templates.md

 ### :bust_in_silhouette: Who
 _Could you explain a little bit who you are?_

+### :warning: Urgency of your request

+* ( ) Urgent: Must be fixed immediately / in the next build.
+* ( ) High: Must be fixed in any of the upcoming builds but should be included in the release.
+* ( ) Medium: May be fixed in the next release.
+* ( ) Low: May or may not be fixed.

 ### :1234: Steps to reproduce
 1.
 2. ...